SO2-2/testcodex/README.md

 # Package Manager GUI

-Simple Qt-based C++ application that exposes a minimal interface for installing software using package managers such as Winget, Chocolatey, and npm.
+Simple FLTK-based C++ application that exposes a minimal interface for installing software using package managers such as Winget, Chocolatey, and npm.

 ## Building

-This project requires Qt 5 development libraries.
+This project requires FLTK development libraries (e.g. `libfltk1.3-dev`).

 ```bash
 mkdir build